ReplicaFlowOSS/replicaflow/README.md

 ---

-## Project Status
+## 🚀 Project Status

-🚀 **Foundation Complete — v0.1.0**

-The conceptual foundation of ReplicaFlow has been completed.
+**Current Release: v0.2.0 — Community Foundation**

+ReplicaFlow has completed both its conceptual and community foundations.

-The project now includes its core philosophy, design principles, roadmap and conceptual architecture.
+The project now includes:

+- Manifesto
+- Philosophy
+- Design Principles
+- Architecture
+- Roadmap
+- Contributing Guidelines
+- Code of Conduct
+- Security Policy

-The next milestone focuses on building the open-source community before implementation begins.
+The next milestone focuses on establishing the collaboration workflow before implementation begins.

 No production code has been written yet.